Islandeady GAA

 Islandeady GAA (Gaelige: CLG Oileán Éadaigh) is a Gaelic football club located in Islandeady, County Mayo.
 The club was founded in 1904 and currently competes in the Mayo Intermediate Football Championship.

 Islandeady won the 1974 West Mayo championship defeating Westport in the final on a scoreline of 1-5 to 1-2 and captained by John Fitzgerald, they went on to capture the County Junior championship beating Bohola 2-3 to 1-2 in the final.

 The following year Islandeady were playing at the Intermediate grade for the first time in the history of the club.
-Not content with just participating at a higher level Islandeady went on to win out the championship by defeating Balla in the semi final and Ballinrobe in the final in Castlebar captained by Peter Collins snr.
+Not content with just participating at a higher level, Islandeady went on to win out the championship by defeating Balla in the semi final and Ballinrobe in the final at MacHale Park, in Castlebar, captained by Peter Collins snr.